TomObungu/mathematics.md/Further Mathematics/Core Pure 1/Matrices/Determining if a linear system is Consistent Or Inconsistent.md

 15x - 9z = -10 &(5)
 \end{gather*}
 $$
-Equations (4) and (5) are inconsistent so the system is inconsistent and has no solutions thus the planes form a prism
+Equations (4) and (5) are inconsistent so the system is inconsistent and has no solutions.
+This means that the system of equations is inconsistent.
+Looking at the matrix system of equations, non the planes are parallel, this means the system forms prisim.